opentargets/evidence_datasource_parsers/README.md

 Generates the mouse model target-disease evidence by querying the IMPC SOLR API.

 The base of the evidence is the `disease_model_summary` table, which is unique on the combination of (`model_id`, `disease_id`).
 When target information is added, an original row may explode into multiple evidence strings.
-As a result, the final output is unique on the combination of (`biologicalModelId`, `targetFromSourceId`, `targetInModel`, `diseaseFromSourceId`).
+As a result, the final output is unique on the combination of (`biologicalModelId`, `targetFromSourceId`, `targetInModelId`, `diseaseFromSourceId`).

-The associations are filtered on the `disease_model_max_norm` score.
-For some associations this score is not available in the source data, and they are always kept.

 To set up the environment and run:
 ```sh